nativescript-vue/nativescript-vue/CONTRIBUTING.md

 ```

 #### 3. Deploying to Android on MacOS fails due to a `ENFILE: file table overflow ...` error.
-If you see an eror like this:
+If you see an error like this:
 ```
 Transferring project files...
 Multiple errors were thrown: